aman061001/JPDB_record_insertion/README.md

 Benefits of using JsonPowerDB:
   We dont have to make a Schema initially for storing the records inspite with the help of jpdb querry the schema got created and the records are inserted accordingly.

-One can findd about other JPDB methods via this http://login2explore.com/jpdb/resources/js/0.0.4/jpdb-commons.js
+One can find about other JPDB methods via this http://login2explore.com/jpdb/resources/js/0.0.4/jpdb-commons.js

 Table of contents: